-If the tare acquisition is greater than zero (+1/2) graduation), set the display to the net mode and apply the new tare.
+If the tare acquisition is greater than zero (+1/2) graduation, the display is set to the net mode and the new tare is applied.

-If the tare acquisition is negative or in motion, the indicator stays in the current mode and no tare is performed.
+If the tare acquisition is negative or the scale is in motion, the indicator stays in the current mode and no tare is performed.